ʻElepaio

 The ʻelepaio is the first native bird to sing in the morning and the last to stop singing at night; apart from whistled and chattering contact and alarm calls, it is probably best known for its song, from which derives the common name: a pleasant and rather loud warble which sounds like e-le-PAI-o or ele-PAI-o.
 It nests between January and June.

-Taxonomy and systematics
+Species

 The genus Chasiempis contains three species:

 Distribution

 Uniquely among Hawaiian passerines, the distribution of the ʻelepaio is peculiarly discontinuous.
 According to fossil remains, the birds did not occur on Maui Nui or its successor islands.
 Their current distribution is absent from the Maui Nui island group.
 If this assumption is correct, the reasons are unknown at present.
 However, the strange "flycatcher finches", extinct honeycreepers of the genus Vangulifer, are only known to have inhabited Maui and probably evolved on Maui Nui.
 There, they probably filled the same ecological niche as the ʻelepaio did on the other islands.
 Competition from Vangulifer may thus have prevented a successful colonization of Maui Nui by Chasiempis.